 - Correct shim thickness (if applicable).

 Install the bearing cap and bolts.
 Torque to specifications, then loosen the bolts and remove the cap.
 As a result, you’ll find the Plastigage, has crushed on the crankshaft journal.

 Use the envelope the Plastigage was packaged in.
 You should find a scale on one end.
 Compare the scale to the crushed Plastigage on the bearing journal.
 This is the clearance figure.
 Now if the clearances are within specifications, you can move forward.
 Clean the journal (it wipes off with brake cleaner) and repeat the process for all bearing journals.

 Finally, use the same format, for checking connecting rod bearing clearances.

 So, the oil doesn’t care what kind of bearing and shaft it is lubricating.
-But, it needs to maintain enough oil film between the two surfaces to provide; hydrodynamic lubrication and prevent metal-to-metal contact.
+But, it needs to maintain enough oil film, between the two surfaces.
+Consequently, to provide hydrodynamic lubrication and prevent, metal-to-metal contact.